The Silence.

 Early childhood programs often operate under constrained budgets, limiting enrichment programming.

-(Context: Massachusetts Department of Early Education and Care)
+Massachusetts Department of Early Education and Care

 Live orchestral and ensemble performances remain financially and logistically inaccessible to many young families.

-(Context: Boston Symphony Orchestra — youth programs exist but are not universally accessible.)
+Boston Symphony Orchestra — youth access research

 Scheduling, transportation, and cost barriers reduce participation in cultural institutions.

-(Research context: National Endowment for the Arts participation studies.)
+National Endowment for the Arts

 Many early childhood environments lack culturally responsive music programming that reflects diverse identities.

-(Research context: Mass Cultural Council equity reports.)
+Mass Cultural Council equity reports

 When rhythm is absent, opportunity narrows.